Art Nouveau Engagement Rings Custom Made by Larsen Jewellery

 Art Nouveau Period heavily influenced the design of engagement rings.
 Today, original Art Nouveau Engagement Rings are of extreme worth.
 Art Nouveau engagement rings are very feminine in appearance often with intricate patterns that reflect the style of this time.
 Various types of coloured gemstones and diamond were used and quite often small diamonds were used to embellish & frame the pattern.

-Art Nouveau engagement rings are a perfect choice for the lady who is after a feminie, delicate and uniquely designed engagement ring, the options are endless!
+Art Nouveau engagement rings are a perfect choice for the lady who is after a feminine, delicate and uniquely designed engagement ring, the options are endless!
 Schedule an obligation free design appointment today at Larsen Jewellery to discuss having your own Art Nouveau inspired engagement ring custom made for you.